ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

 (Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)

-## 2. TRAVELING THIEF PROBLEM

-(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)

-## 2. TRAVELING THIEF PROBLEM
+## 3. BENCHMARK SET

-(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)
+(Prompt: Generalize Section "BENCHMARK SET" of this article in Chinese)

-## 2. TRAVELING THIEF PROBLEM
+## 4. HEURISTIC ALGORITHMS

-(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)
+(Prompt: Generalize Section "HEURISTIC ALGORITHMS" of this article in Chinese)

-## 2. TRAVELING THIEF PROBLEM
+## 5. EXPERIMENTS

-(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)
+(Prompt: Generalize Section "EXPERIMENTS" of this article in Chinese)

-## 2. TRAVELING THIEF PROBLEM
+## 6. CONCLUSIONS

-(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)
+(Prompt: Generalize Section "CONCLUSIONS" of this article in Chinese)